Is there a reason for not receiving regular, biweekly paychecks as a fellowship recipient?

 Date: December 2018

 I am an NSF GRF and had a question regarding payroll.
 Currently, I receive three checks a year without tax deductions.
-While I like having a large sum of money in my account, it applies a lot of pressure to budget over a long period of time (4-5 months).
+While I like having a large sum of money in my account, it applies a lot of pressure to budget over a long period of time (four to five months).
 Another fellow who transferred to Cornell from another graduate program has told me that the previous institution used to pay her with a regular, biweekly paycheck.

 I was wondering if there was a specific reason for this.
 If so, what is it?
 If not, is there a way I can change it for myself?